janaina2jsantos/super_gestao_system/README.md

 ## About Super Gestão

-Super Gestão is a simple web system made with Laravel.
-This is a system made with the purpose to pratice things like CRUD, middlewares, authentication, markdown mailables,etc. There wasn't much concern about Front-end at this moment.
-How to use:
+This is a simple web system built with Laravel.
+The purpose of this system is to practice CRUD operations, middlewares, authentication, markdown mailables, etc. At this stage, there wasn't much emphasis on the front-end.
+Follow the steps below to run the system:

 - Create the database.
 - Run the migrations.